vidify/vidify/README.md

 * ffmpeg: `ffmpeg` on most repositories.
 It must be available on your path.
 * youtube-dl: this is installed by default with Vidify, but make sure it's available on your path.

-It's also available as [`vidify-audiosync`](https://aur.archlinux.org/packages/vidify-audiosync) on the AUR.
+It's also available as [`vidify-audiosync`](https://aur.archlinux.org/packages/vidify-audiosync) on the AUR, and it comes pre-installed in the vidify snap.

 Finally, you can activate the feature with `--audiosync` or inside your [config file](#the-config-file):